ppatierno/enmasse-iot-demo/README.md

         kubectl create namespace enmasse-spark

-In this way all the following commands will be executed in the _enmasse-spark_ namespace.

 In order to deploy the Spark master node and the related service :

         kubectl create -f spark-kubernetes/spark-master.yaml -n enmasse-spark